Adrian Dunbar: Career

 Dunbar has appeared in such notable films as My Left Foot, The Crying Game and The General.
 He has also had leading roles in the films Triggermen, Shooters, How Harry Became A Tree (with Colm Meaney), Richard III and Widows' Peak.

-On television he starred in the first episode of Cracker, giving a performance as an innocent murder suspect with amnesia, and also the last episode of A Touch of Frost.
+On television, he starred in the first episode of Cracker, playing an innocent murder suspect with amnesia, and also the last episode of A Touch of Frost.
 He has been in many British productions, including Tough Love, Inspector Morse, Kidnapped, Murphy's Law, Murder in Mind, Ashes to Ashes and the 2005 re-staging of The Quatermass Experiment.

 Dunbar's theatre credits include The Shaughraun and Exiles at Dublin's Abbey Theatre; Real Dreams and The Danton Affair at the Royal Shakespeare Company; King Lear, Pope's Wedding, Saved and Up to the Sun And Down to the Centre at Royal Court Theatre and Conversations on a Homecoming at the Lyric Theatre in Belfast; A Trinity of Two (as Oscar Wilde) at Dublin's Liberty Hall Theatre; and Boeing Boeing (London, 2007).
-He has directed a critically acclaimed production of Philadelphia Here I Come!.
+He has directed a production of Philadelphia Here I Come!.

-In 2008 he starred in and co-directed Brendan at the Chelsea by Janet Behan, playing Brendan Behan.
-The play was the first to be staged in the Naughton Studio in the new Lyric Theatre in Belfast after it reopened in 2011, and was revived for a tour to Theatre Row in New York in September 2013.
+In 2008, he starred in and co-directed Brendan at the Chelsea by Janet Behan, playing Brendan Behan.
+The play was the first to be staged in the Naughton Studio in the new Lyric Theatre in Belfast after it reopened in 2011, and it was revived for a tour to Theatre Row in New York City in September 2013.

-Dunbar played the role of Tullus Aufidius in the BBC radio production of Coriolanus.
-He also made a guest appearance in the BBC Radio 4 series Baldi, and appeared on stage as Vermeer in an adaptation of Girl with a pearl earring.
+Dunbar played the role of Tullus Aufidius in the BBC Radio production of Coriolanus.
+He also made a guest appearance in the BBC Radio 4 series Baldi and appeared on stage as Vermeer in an adaptation of Girl with a Pearl Earring.